 The Walking Dead: The Final Season - Episode Three 'Broken Toys' Review

-Sony PlayStationAlso available on Microsoft Xbox, Nintendo Switch and iPad
+Reviewed on Sony PlayStationAlso available on Microsoft Xbox, Nintendo Switch and iPad

 It’s perhaps apt that The Walking Dead: The Final Season has risen from the dead.
 Last September, Telltale Games announced that they were facing closure and cancelling all current and future projects, including The Walking Dead.
 With episode one already out and episode two only days from release, fans were devastated to learn that they wouldn’t get to finish Clementine’s story.
 Thankfully, Skybound Games stepped in to help finance and finish the final two episodes.